 Location is generally considered important as people tend to gravitate towards locations where employment opportunities are superior.
-As to be expected, we do see a superior outcome for metropolitan and city locations compared to town and village (Table XV).
-The proportion of people with a waiting period of fewer than 6 months is much higher in, for example, metropolitan areas (59 per cent) compared to village (21 per cent).
-Similarly, a longer waiting time is associated with village and town compared to, for example, metropolitan and city areas (43 per cent in village and 14 per cent in metropolitan areas).
+As to be expected, we do see a superior outcome for Metropolitan and City locations compared to Town and Village (Table 15).
+The proportion of people with a waiting period of less than 6 months is much higher in e.g. Metropolitan areas (59%) compared to e.g. Village (21%).
+Similarly, a longer waiting time is associated with Village and Town compared to e.g. Metropolitan and City areas (43% in Village and 14% in Metropolitan areas).